wilsonify/wilsonify.github.io/content/recipes/PEACHMINT SUN TEA131.md

 3 Pour over ice and serve with a sprig of mint in each glass.
 If you have a porch, go out there

-and enjoy this shit while you judge the neighbors.
+and enjoy this    while you judge the neighbors.